dheerajshetty07/yFinance-Stock-Analyzer/README.md

 This project was developed to scale financial analysis with clean, containerized functions and an interactive user interface.
 It includes a comparative analysis of NVIDIA (NVDA) and Apple (AAPL) stocks, showcasing their performance in 2024.

 Other users can easily adapt this tool for their own stock analysis.
-Simply run the individual_stock_analyzer.py script and input any valid stock ticker (e.g., TSLA, GOOGL) to analyze its performance within 2024.
+Simply run the individual_stock_analyzer.py script and input any valid stock ticker (e.g., TSLA, META) to analyze its performance within 2024.
 Choose a specific date range to focus on short-term or long-term trends, select metrics like up days or realized gain/loss to assess daily performance or overall returns, and opt for a plot to visualize price trends and moving averages.
 The tool’s error handling ensures a smooth experience by guiding you through invalid inputs, making it accessible for beginners and experts alike to explore stock data, compare investments, or build custom reports.

 ## Features